-Disadvantaged Pupils Review June 2019
+Disadvantaged Pupils Review June 2020

-- Quality first teaching and early intervention need to underpin all that we do. - Pure Year Group Classes in Year R-2 have impacted positively on our EYFS and KS1 results over the past two years. - We know that some of our families have vulnerabilities that mean they find it difficult to support their children's learning at home, but we are seeing increased involvement from parents in our curriculum open afternoons and our half-termly project work.
-We know we need to make academic targets high priority in our TAF work and ensure that we enhance and build on our Achievement for All work which was introduced in January 2018. - Attendance and punctuality data reflects sustained improvements over the past two years.
+- Quality first teaching and early intervention need to underpin all that we do. - Pure Year Group Classes in Year R-2 have impacted positively on our EYFS and KS1 results in recent years. - We know that some of our families have vulnerabilities that mean they find it difficult to support their children's learning at home, and we should take feedback from them regarding home learning during COVID19 lockdown and plan our ways forward from this. - Attendance and punctuality data reflects sustained improvements over the past two years.
 These are key aspects for us to focus on if our children are going to gain the most from their time at our school and develop the characteristics of a Good Learner.
-Parents need to support our work in this area and sometimes require a multi-agency approach to ensure this happens and brings about improvement. - Disadvantaged pupils are far more likely to have attendance rates of 90% or below or be late for school than their peers. - We can show improvement in our attendance rates for individuals since introducing our own attendance panels and monthly monitoring system. - A high proportion of our disadvantaged pupils are also on the SEND register so we need to ensure we are measuring ourselves against realistic targets for progress and attainment. - There is a high mobility of pupils into the school.
-This has an impact on attainment and progress data.
+Parents need to support our work in this area and sometimes require a multi-agency approach to ensure this happens and brings about improvement. - Disadvantaged pupils are far more likely to have attendance rates of 90% or below or be late for school than their peers. - We can show improvement in our attendance rates for individuals since introducing our own attendance panels and monthly monitoring system. - A high proportion of our disadvantaged pupils are also on the SEND register so we need to ensure we are measuring ourselves against realistic targets for progress and attainment. - There is a high mobility of pupils both into and out of the school.
+This has a major impact on attainment and progress data.